 Training Style.
 Lecture/demo vs. Hands-on.
 All of my courses can be taught in a lecture/demo mode.
-In this style, I would be online, and my computer screen would be projected onto a large screen for all to see.
+In this style, The computer I am using will have an Internet connection, and my computer screen would be projected onto a large screen for all to see.
 I have taught audiences as large as 400, and I can easily provide a fast-paced, informative session that will make a lasting impact on your audience.
 If you have a very large amount of people to train, this is a way to get them all up to speed in a quick and economical manner.

-The Hidden Universes course can be taught either as a lecture/demo or in a hands-on mode.
+The Hidden Universes course can be taught either in a lecture/demo style or in a hands-on mode.
 With the hands-on course, Hidden Universes becomes 2-days or 3-days long, to provide time for the students to try each search technique.
-The class size would be limited based on your classroom setup with internet-connected computers.
+The maximum class size would be based on the number of internet-connected computers in your classroom.
 The choice of training style usually comes down to: total size of the audience, training facility capabilities, and budget constraints.
-With either training style, my courses are often rated as "the best" training session the student has ever had.

 Training location.
 If your organization has no training facilities, I can locate and rent a suitable classroom/conference space near your location.
 If your organization plans to host the training in your own facility, here are the typical requirements to resolve:

-Hands-on Course - This method can only be used for Hidden Universes.
+Hands-on Course - This method can only be used for the Hidden Universes course.
 Each student workstation would need internet access and a web browser.
 Adobe acrobat reader is also useful.
 The Instructor workstation would need the same capabilities as the student workstations, and also PowerPoint to display the course handouts.

 Lecture mode using your supplied computer and your Internet connection.
 This method could be used for Hidden Universes.
 Your computer would need to include: internet access, web browser, PowerPoint, adobe acrobat reader

 Lecture mode using my laptop on your Internet